Inspiration Behind the Book

 An Author Panel, a Trade Review, and Sentiments from Israel

-I had the honor of being invited by Penguin Random House (PRH) to join a panel of six authors with forthcoming titles at an Open Book event in New York.
+Two weeks ago, I had the honor of being invited by Penguin Random House (PRH) to join a panel of six authors with forthcoming titles at an Open Book event in New York.
+Our assignment, we were told prior to the event, was to speak for ten minutes each about our books to a group of 100 librarians from…

 Read More